-Data processing is simply the conversion of raw data to meaningful information through a process.
+Various data processing methods are used to converts raw data to meaningful information through a process.
 Data is manipulated to produce results that lead to a resolution of a problem or improvement of an existing situation.
 Similar to a production process, it follows a cycle where inputs (raw data) are fed to a process (computer systems, software, etc.) to produce output (information and insights).

 Generally, organizations employ computer systems to carry out a series of operations on the data to present, interpret, or obtain information.
 The process includes activities like data entry, summary, calculation, storage, etc. A useful and informative output is presented in various appropriate forms such as diagrams, reports, graphics, etc.

 Need of different data processing methods

 Data processing is important in business and scientific operations.
 Business data is repeatedly processed, and usually needs large volumes of output.
 Scientific data requires numerous computations and usually needs fast-generating outputs.